-Check on your favorite climb table website and you’ll see that many of the top times have been achieved during GFNY.
-And this despite Alpine being one of the most contested climbs globally.
+Check on your favorite climb tracking website and you’ll see that many of the top times have been achieved during GFNY.
+And this, despite Alpine being one of the most contested climbs globally.

 How to ride Alpine

-For a fast time at GFNY: look for groups forming towards the top.
-You will need a strong one to be fast along the flat section on 9W and beyond.
+For a fast time at GFNY: Look for groups forming towards the top.
+You will need a strong group to be fast along the flat section on 9W and beyond.

 Climbing Bear Mountain during GFNY is exhilarating because you not only have many riders around you to climb with but also can watch the leaders descend because the route is an out-and-back.

-Be advised: GFNY veterans can attest that Bear Mountain is by no means the “half way” point of the race, but rather the beginning of the core of the race with significant climbing following Bear Mountain.
+GFNY 100 riders, be advised: GFNY veterans can attest that Bear Mountain is by no means the “half way” point of the race, but rather the beginning of the core of the race with significant climbing following Bear Mountain.

 How to ride Bear Mountain

-To finish GFNY: try to find a rhythm as quickly as possible and keep your breathing in check.
+To finish GFNY: Try to find a rhythm as early as possible and keep your breathing in check.
 Don’t get carried away by others burning themselves out.
 You may see many of these people again later on.
 Stay focused all the way to the top.